« Go Back

 • Bottled wine inventory if bottling occurred during the period

-Ask: Do we show current farming and production activity on the P and L (so we can monitor them) but transfer these costs into inventory monthly so we are not distorting profitability?
+Ask: Do we show current farming and production activity on the P&L (so we can monitor them) but transfer these costs into inventory monthly so profitability isn't distorted?

 Conclusion

 You don’t need to be an accountant to ask good questions about your winery business.
-If the answers do not give you confidence, it may be time to take a closer look at how your accounting is supporting your winery.
+If the answers don’t give you confidence, it may be time to take a closer look at how your accounting is supporting your winery.

 Need a second opinion or training for your teams?
 We help winery owners and their teams gain clarity, improve margins, and make better financial decisions.
-We also help winery accountants better communicate financial information to leadership teams.
+At the same time, we help winery accountants better communicate financial information to leadership teams.